kumoai.experimental.rfm.LocalGraph#

 Validates the graph to ensure that all relevant metadata is specified for its tables and edges.

-for more information), and that edges properly link primary keys and foreign keys between valid tables.
-It additionally ensures that primary and foreign keys between tables in anEdge
+Concretely, validation ensures that edges properly link foreign keys to primary keys between valid tables.
+It additionally ensures that primary and foreign keys between tables in an

-are of the same data type.- Return type:
+are of the same data type.- Raises:

 ValueError – if validation fails.